Foster parent - cats, kittens, small animals and farm animals

 - Filling out our application form and a quick follow-up phone interview with our foster team

-- Property check by one of our Dog Team Leader (dogs only)
+- Property check by one of our Field Officers (dogs and large animals only)

 - Pick up your foster animal and required supplies.
 We’ll give you food, bedding, toys, medicine and anything else it needs – some animals may also need a follow-up vet appointment